 In the big world of Records Management, everyone has some key piece of knowledge to bring to the table.
-Some people are remarkable at developing a strategy to roll out new technology; others easily learn and become experts with the software and tools used in the field; while others have a deep understanding of the principals of Records and Information Management.
+Some people are remarkable at developing a strategy to roll out new technology; others easily learn and become experts with the software and tools used in the field; while others have a deep understanding of the principals of Records and Information Management (for example, knowing the importance of record classification).
 However, regardless of their knowledge and skill level, everyone also has something new to learn.
 While assisting people with implementing their Records Management program in SharePoint, the following are two myths that seem to frequently come up.

 Myth #1: One Size Fits All